-The BEST Bourbon Caramel Sauce to top your favorite fall and holiday desserts!
+The best Bourbon Caramel Sauce to top your favorite fall and holiday desserts!
 Sweet, gooey with an added depth of flavor from the salt and bourbon!
-Bonus: it’s made with just 7 easy ingredients.
+It’s made with just 7 simple ingredients.

 Caramel Sauce is one of those things that makes any dessert extra delicious and extra decadent.